lobre/eventbus/README.md

 # eventbus

-A single-file in-memory event bus for Go, intended as a playground for CQRS and event-sourcing ideas.

-The implementation favors a tiny API surface — append, iterate, subscribe, dump, and load — while being thread-safe.
-Everything else (replay helpers, sinks, projections) is shown in `examples/`.

-This library is **not** production-ready.
-It has no distribution or durability story beyond JSON snapshots, but it’s great for experiments and demos.
+eventbus is a single Go file that keeps an in-memory event log and lets you experiment with CQRS and event sourcing without setting up infrastructure.
+It has just enough features to publish events, subscribe to them, iterate the log, and dump/load snapshots.
+Everything else lives in the examples.

+This is a demo library.
+It is not designed for production: events are only stored in memory unless you call `Dump`, and there is no clustering or durability story.

+## Basic publish/subscribe (`examples/basic`)

+`Publish` appends a Go value to the log and delivers it over channels. `Subscribe(topic, bufferSize)` hands back a receive-only channel plus a `Close` function. `NewEvent` stamps timestamps and numeric IDs so you don’t repeat boilerplate.
+This is the core API.

+## Buffer tuning (`examples/buffer`)

+Each subscriber owns its buffer.
+A size of `1` keeps only the newest value (“state changed”), while larger buffers collect bursts.
+Publishers never block: when a subscriber’s buffer fills, new events for that subscriber are dropped.
+The example shows how different sizes behave.

+## Live projections (`examples/projection`)

+You can hold derived state in memory by subscribing to the topic you care about and updating a struct whenever events arrive.
+Starting the subscription early ensures you see every event; if you restart later, you can use `SubscribeFromID` to catch up.
+The example counts orders per user.

+## Offline log scans (`examples/report`)

+`ForEachEvent(topic, fn)` copies the log and calls `fn` for each event.
+This fits ad-hoc queries where you just want to walk the log once and exit.
+The example totals expenses tagged as “food”.

-## Features
+## Persistence helpers (`examples/persist`)

-- **Publish + subscribe (examples/basic)**
-  `Publish(event)` appends to the log and fans the event out to every `Subscribe(topic, bufferSize)` consumer using Go channels. `Event` instances are created with `NewEvent(topic, type, payload)` and contain `Timestamp`, `Topic`, `Type`, and `Payload`.

-- **Buffer tuning (examples/buffer)**
-  Each subscription owns its buffered channel.
-Small buffers coalesce bursts (“state changed” signals) while larger buffers tolerate spiky traffic.
-When the buffer is full the publisher drops the event for that subscriber instead of blocking.

-- **Checkpoint-friendly projections (examples/projection)**
-  `ForEachEvent(topic, fn)` iterates a snapshot of the log.
-Keep a counter of how many events you’ve already applied per topic, skip that many on the next replay, and resume without revisiting old events.

-- **Replay then stay live (examples/replay)**
-  Combine `ForEachEvent` (for history) with a fresh `Subscribe` (for new events) to rebuild projections and keep them hot without needing extra APIs.

-- **JSON persistence (examples/persist)**
-  `Dump(io.Writer)` / `Load(io.Reader)` and the convenience helpers `SaveToFile` / `NewFromFile` make it easy to snapshot or restore the log for demos, backups, or hand-edited fixtures.

-- **Global sinks (examples/sink)**
+`Dump`/`Load` work with `io.Writer` and `io.Reader` so you can snapshot or restore wherever you like. `SaveToFile` and `NewFromFile` are thin wrappers that target plain files.

+## Audit log sink (`examples/auditlog`)

 Subscribing to the empty topic (`""`) receives every event.
-You can forward that stream anywhere — for instance append them to a log file for durability — while keeping the bus core unchanged.
+You can forward that stream anywhere; the example appends each event to a file, acting as a simple audit log.

-- **CQRS loop (examples/cqrs)**
-  Commands mutate aggregates by publishing events, while projections rebuild state using `ForEachEvent` at startup and a live subscription afterward.
-The example wires an account command handler and balance projection without extra APIs.
+## Server-sent events (`examples/sse`)

+`SubscribeFromID(topic, buffer, lastID)` streams events newer than `lastID` and then keeps going.
+This lines up with SSE’s `Last-Event-ID` header: read the header, pass it to the bus, and write the unified stream back to the client.

+## CQRS loop (`examples/cqrs`)

+Commands append events, projections rebuild state, and queries read from the projection.
+The example stitches those parts together into a small CQRS pipeline.

 ## Running the examples

 Each directory under `examples/` is a standalone `go run` program.
-For instance:
+For example:

 ```bash
 go run ./examples/basic
 ```

-Pick the example that matches the pattern you want to explore.
+Pick the example that matches what you want to explore.